Future-Scholars/paperlib-website/src/en/doc/extensions/msword-extension.md

 The link icon means that the add-in cannot communicate with the Paperlib app, so you need to click it to retry, restart Paperlib, or reload the add-in.

 ![](/assets/images/guide/extensions/word/others.png)

+## Issues with Proxy

+If you are using a proxy, you may encounter issues with the add-in.
+Please make sure that the domain `https://localhost2.paperlib.app` is in the direct connection mode in your proxy software.